ajitdharap/formula-minio/README.md

 # Saltstack Formula for minio - an Amazon S3 compatible object storage server

+Please refer to the pillar.example/init.sls file for information.

-check out the chat https://gitter.im/minio/minio
+Also check out the minio chat: https://gitter.im/minio/minio